meghdadFar/snlp/README.md

 ## **Text Analysis**

 *snlp* provides an easy to use function (`text_analysis.generate_report`) for analyzing text with an extensive analysis report. `text_analysis.generate_report` receives as input a dataframe that contains a text column, and an optional number of label columns.
-Currently, `text_analysis.generate_report` can generate plots for upto 4 numerical or categorical labels.
+Currently, `text_analysis.generate_report` can generate plots for up to 4 numerical or categorical labels.
 See the example below for more details.

 ```python